wp-plugins/aretex-ecommerce-services/readme.txt

 8. Direct marketing tracking (media source) setup screen.

 == Changelog ==
+= 2.29.00 =
+Automatically updates AreteX server side code to match capablities.
+Fixed conflict when authorizing both paid content and paid subscriptions in the same manifest.
+Added more caching to improve performance.

+= 2.28.00 =
+Internal version, not released.

 = 2.27.02 =
 Update feature paths to allow for new updates from beta.